Kyoka-run/Student-Catering-Services-Group-Project/README.md

 For more detailed installation information, see ISTALL.md in the docs folder.

-### Front-end Setup
-The front-end static files are served by the Spring Boot application once it is running.
-You can access the home page by navigating to http://localhost:8080.

 ### Database Initialization
 Execute the SQL scripts provided in the database directory to set up your database schema and populate it with initial data.